yowainwright/monorepo-utilities/packages/install-dependencies/README.md

 ## Why

-When using various project managers for monorepos, like [yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces/) and [lerna](https://github.com/lerna/lerna), there are drawbacks in the Developer Experience (DX) versus Deployment Experience of module installation.
+When using various project managers for monorepos, like [yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces/), there are drawbacks in the Developer Experience (DX) versus Deployment Experience of module installation.

-By manually providing a way to specifically install packages (node_modules) to a specified location, developors can enjoy [module hoisting](https://classic.yarnpkg.com/en/docs/workspaces/#toc-limitations-caveats) and [local package referencing](https://github.com/lerna/lerna/blob/main/utils/check-working-tree/package.json#L33) and **not** have to worry about what's in `node_modules` folders when deploying un-bundled node apps.
+By manually providing a way to install packages (node_modules) to a specified location, developers can enjoy [local package referencing](https://github.com/lerna/lerna/blob/main/utils/check-working-tree/package.json#L33) and **not** have to worry about what's in `node_modules` folders when doing things like deploying un-bundled node apps.

 ## Benefits

 Listed below are a few benefits to using **install-dependencies**.

 - Developer Experience (DX)
-- Build deploys sizes
+- Build size
-- Build deploys build times
+- Build time
-- Deployment package security
-- Deployment package debugging
-- Deployment package versions
+- Security

 ## Use Case